JuliaLang/julia/doc/src/manual/faq.md

 this is the version most people will want to run.
 It has the latest features, including improved performance.
 The Stable version of Julia will always be versioned according to SemVer as v1.x.y.
-A new minor release of Julia corresponding to a new Stable version is made approximately every 4 months.
-After a few weeks of testing as a release candidate.
+A new minor release of Julia corresponding to a new Stable version is made approximately every 4 months after a few weeks of testing as a release candidate.
 Unlike the LTS version the a Stable version will not normally recieve bugfixes after another Stable version of Julia has been released.
-However, upgrading to the next Stable release will always be possible: as each release of Julia v1.x will continue to run code written for earlier versions.
+However, upgrading to the next Stable release will always be possible as each release of Julia v1.x will continue to run code written for earlier versions.

 You may prefer the LTS (Long Term Support) version of Julia if you are looking for a very stable code base.